Building with Passport

 There are three options for collapse mode:

-• "overlay": the widget will overlay on top of content when expanded (using CSS position:absolute or similar, on top of the page, with an overlay background perhaps – the overlayZIndex theme can be used to adjust stacking).
+• "overlay": the component will overlay on top of content when expanded (using CSS position:absolute or similar, on top of the page, with an overlay background perhaps – the overlayZIndex theme can be used to adjust stacking).

-• "off": collapse functionality is disabled; the widget is always fully expanded (use this if you want the full widget visible at all times in a particular spot).
+• "off": collapse functionality is disabled; the component is always fully expanded (use this if you want the full component visible at all times in a particular spot).

 You can experiment with these modes to see which best fits your UI.